raylib-extras/examples-cpp/README.md

 # Transform Hierarchy
 An example of how to use nested transforms in a parrent/child relationship to build up complex transformations.
 Example is a simple first person controller with an attached gun.

+# Hardpoints 2d
+An example of how to build up objects with attachment using compound transforms.

 # raycaster
 Raylib software Raycaster similar to Wolfenstein 3D
 	Based on algorithms from https://lodev.org/cgtutor/raycasting.html